g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 visible:    1
 published:  true

-summary:    Messy thoughts on the best work of political fiction of recent decades.
+summary:    Messy thoughts on the best work of political fiction of recent decades
 confidence:
 quality:    7
 importance: 5